White Privilege: Stevie Nicks Pilloried for Tone Deaf Post

 — Stevie Nicks (@StevieNicks) August 12, 2023

 In the tweet, she begins by reminding us that she has a house in the most magical place on earth, Lahaina.
 Her niece and her husband and their son were staying at the house and enjoyed one-and-a-half days of fun.
-That was before the fire, which would displace thousands and kill over a hundred with the death toll expected to rise, broke out and ruined the fun.
+That was before the fire, which would displace hundreds and kill at least 99 with the death toll expected to rise, broke out and ruined the fun.
 Oh, and lives, too, Ms. Nicks.

 The family did escape and made it back to Los Angeles, where they are, and I quote, “totally freaked out.”
 I am glad that the family is safe, but “freaked out” cannot begin to describe the grief of the people who live there, who are mourning lost loved ones, worried sick over missing friends and family, and whose homes, unlike Ms. Nicks’ have been reduced to smoking debris.
 And also, unlike Ms. Nicks’ situation, most Hawaiians struggle with an incredibly high cost of living.
 They did not lose vacation homes.
 They lost their only homes.